Use dotPeek as a symbol server

 dotPeek can function as a symbol server, that is, it can supply a debugger with the information required to debug compiled assemblies.

-In contrast to traditional symbol servers, e.g. Microsoft Symbol Server, dotPeek does not store any symbol files, it generates PDB and source files for the requested assemblies and returns them back to the debugger.
+In contrast to traditional symbol servers, for example Microsoft Symbol Server, dotPeek does not store any symbol files, it generates PDB and source files for the requested assemblies and returns them back to the debugger.

 At the first start of dotPeek symbol server, you are asked to choose the assemblies you want to generate symbol files for.
 See Configuring dotPeek Symbol Server below to learn about configuration options.

-As soon as dotPeek symbol server is started, the corresponding icon appear in the status bar.
+As soon as dotPeek symbol server is started, the corresponding icon appears in the status bar.
 You can hover the mouse pointer over it to check its address and the current configuration: